bryanbraun/bryanbraun.github.io/_posts/2014-05-05-css-transitions-vs-keyframe-animations.md

 *   device orientation
 *   class changes (Triggered via javascript)

-<small>(By the way, <a href="http://www.impressivewebs.com/css3-transitions-without-hover/" target="_blank" title="CSS3 Transitions without :hover">there's a great article by Louis Lazaris</a> demonstrating some examples of these techniques)</small>
+<small>(By the way, <a href="http://www.impressivewebs.com/css3-transitions-without-hover/" target="_blank" rel="noopener noreferrer" title="CSS3 Transitions without :hover">there's a great article by Louis Lazaris</a> demonstrating some examples of these techniques)</small>

 In all cases, a user performs some action, which sets our transition in motion.
 You can adjust many properties of the transition, like the delay or timing, but all transitions must have a beginning and an end.